top of page

 At what age should you begin tummy time?

-I always tell parents to start tummy time from birth with short sessions of 2-3 minutes, several times a day.
-By the time your baby reaches 3-4 months, aim for at least 30 minutes daily, spread throughout the day (Hewitt et al., 2020).
+I always tell parents to start tummy time from birth with their newborn with short sessions of 2-3 minutes at a time, several times a day.
+As the baby gets used to it, by the time your baby reaches 3-4 months, aim for at least 30 minutes daily, spread throughout the day (Hewitt et al., 2020).
 By 4 months, gradually increase it to 80 minutes a day.

 How often should tummy time be done each day?

-Experts recommend at least three sessions of tummy time per day, totalling at least 30 minutes.
+Experts recommend at least three sessions of tummy time per day.
 Shorter, frequent sessions work best, especially in the early months (Felzer-Kim et al., 2020).

 What signs indicate your baby is ready for tummy time?